-A PRR will be prepared by the NYSDEC every year.
+A PRR will be prepared by the NYSDEC every three years, or at an alternate frequency as may be determined by the NYSDEC.
 In the event that the Site is subdivided into separate parcels with different ownership, a single PRR will be prepared that addresses the Site identified by the Metes and Bounds description in Appendix A. The report will be prepared in accordance with the NYSDEC DER-10 guidance and submitted within 45 days of the end of each certification period.

 Media sampling results will also be incorporated into the PRR.
 The report will include: